AndyCyberSec/dextractor/README.md

 ```

 ## Usage
-You can create symlink into your /usr/local/bin
+You can create a symlink into your /usr/local/bin

 ```
-ln -s /path/dextractor/main.py /usr/local/bin/dextractor
+ln -s /path/dextractor/run.sh /usr/local/bin/dextractor
 ```

 ```